 The Long Version

 At first, I was very excited — finding lots of new and interesting foods, reading books, talking with other vegetarians, and working hard to make sure I was smart about what I was eating.
 Over time, however, it became more and more difficult to eat healthfully.
 Although the college dorm provided veggie options, there was a lot of cheese and pasta.
 Then, when I started working — which involved a tremendous amount of travel — it got even worse.
 Fries, pasta, and breads became the norm.
-And don’t forget the cocktails
+And don’t forget the cocktails!

 Then, sometime around 2005, I found I had a harder time focusing, my short-term memory wasn’t great, and I felt a bit spacey or “out-of-it.”
 I also continued to battle acne.
 After reading The Acne Prescription, a book that presents theories on how diet causes acne, I decided to try following his dietary advice.
 I was skeptical, considering that this dermatologist also has his own line of supplements that he’s selling, but I figured I had nothing to lose.
 (Traditional treatments, such as antibiotics and Retinoid Creams, had helped, but certainly not been a cure.)

 So, I cut out coffee and high-glycemic foods, and started eating seafood again.
-Eating that Salmon Salad (from a cruise-ship buffet, no less… don’t ask) was one of the hardest things I’ve ever done in my life.
+Eating that Salmon Salad (from a cruise ship buffet, no less… don’t ask) was one of the hardest things I’ve ever done in my life.
 I had to cross the line I had drawn so many years before.

 Once I became comfortable with eating seafood, there was no stopping me!
 Oh, the variety!
-Shrimp and scallops and two fish tacos!
+Shrimp and scallops and fish tacos!
 Lobster?
 Yes, please!
 I was loving all these “new” foods that I could eat.
 I had so many choices!

-By the start of 2009, it was time to start dating again.
+By the beginning of 2009, it was time to start dating again.
 My new year’s resolution was to try online dating.
 It was time to get over any stigma I still had and give it a shot.
 Writing my profile made me realize that if I started dating again, I needed to start looking and feeling better.

-Around the same time, I had my “ah-ha!” moment.
+Around the same time, I had my “Ah-Ha!” moment.
 I was walking through a parking lot — on perfectly level ground — and realized I was tired and my body simply didn’t want to move.
 I felt as if I was walking through sludge, and I thought to myself, “Self, I’m thirty-two years old.
 I shouldn’t feel like this.”

 So I decided to try Yoga.
 I started following some great Yoga Video Podcasts, practicing 20-minutes a day in my living room (where nobody would see if I fell over!).
-Within just two weeks, I felt more limber and able to move.
+Within just two weeks, I felt more limber and better able to move.

 Around the middle of February, I started to wonder how many calories I consumed in a day.
 I had known for a long time that I should eat around 2,500 calories, but that was the extent of it.
 I had no idea exactly how many I was eating.
 So I started jotting down everything I ate on a post-it note.
-(The next day, I realized there’s a terrific free app for that).
+(The next day, I realized there’s a wonderful, free app for that).
 Recording everything I ate into my iPhone was so enjoyable and so exciting (yeah, I’m a dork) that I tracked my calories for two months, without fail.
 Every day, I logged my weight, everything I ate, and all my exercise.
 It particularly helped that exercising would subtract calories from my total, which meant I could eat more!

 Next came my discovery of The Abs Diet — a great book with a lousy name.
 It’s really an eating plan, not a weight loss gimmick (though it does help you lose weight!).
 It involves eating from twelve different food groups (nuts! low-fat dairy! low-fat protein! berries!) which are all delicious… and then there’s the wonderful thing called the cheat meal.